data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **x**: _&lt;array&gt;_

     -   input array having shape `(..., M, M)` and whose innermost two dimensions form square matrices.
-Must have a data type of either `float32` or `float64`.
+Must have a numeric data type.

 #### Returns

 -   **out**: _&lt;array&gt;_

     -   if `x` is a two-dimensional array, a zero-dimensional array containing the determinant; otherwise, a non-zero dimensional array containing the determinant for each square matrix.
-The returned array must have a data type determined by {ref}`type-promotion` rules.
+The returned array must have the same data type as `x`.

 (function-diagonal)=
 ### diagonal(x, /, *, axis1=0, axis2=1, offset=0)